AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/CONTRIBUTING.md

 - Create a pull request (PR) from your branch to the main SpeakUp-BCI repository.

 We will review your PR as soon as possible and provide feedback.
 Please be patient as we are all volunteers and may not be able to respond immediately.

+## Code Style and Guidelines
+We follow the PEP 8 style guide for Python code and the Vue.js style guide for JavaScript and Vue.js code.
+Please ensure that your code adheres to these guidelines before submitting a PR.

+## Code of Conduct
+SpeakUp-BCI follows the Contributor Covenant Code of Conduct.
+Please read and follow this code of conduct in all your interactions with the project.

+## License
+SpeakUp-BCI is released under the MIT License.
+By contributing to this project, you agree to license your contributions under the same license.